In this lesson we’ll learn the basics of reading user input with SDL, in this simple example we’ll interpret any input

 When you run the program you should be able to quit by closing the window, pressing any key or clicking the mouse.
-If you have any issues double check your code and/or post your question below.
+If you have any issues double check your code and/or send me an email or tweet.

 Extra Fun: How could we move the image around?
 What about moving based on key input?

 I’ll see you again soon in Lesson 5: Clipping Sprite Sheets!